oroinc/documentation/user_guide/export_import.rst

 Details of some OroCRM entities (e.g. Users, Leads, Opportunities, etc.) can be exported and/or imported in/from .csv files.
-For such entities, :guilabel:`Export` and :guilabel:`Import` buttons will appear in the top right corner of the grid.
+For such entities, :guilabel:`Export` and :guilabel:`Import` buttons are displayed in the top right corner of the grid and :guilabel:`Export Grid` button is available above the grid.

 .. _user-guide-import: